chuanqisun/htmaa-2025/src/posts/week-14/index.md

 - We were able to create very small texts using the SVG exported from Figma.
 The program is trying to trace the outline of the text instead of engraving the internal strokes
 - We switched to XTool's built-in font and the same issue persisted.
+- The [Direct Current Symbol](https://www.compart.com/en/unicode/U+2393) was too small for our process.
 - Had we have more time, I would use an image with think storkes instead of vector graphics.

 ![Nameplate result](./media/engraving-03.webp)